 - Maps: Watts Flats Wildlife Management Area Map (PDF) (4.16 MB) || Watts Flats Wildlife Management Area Map

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Watts Flats WMA is a 1,324-acre property located approximately eight miles southwest of the city of Jamestown and three miles southeast of the village of Panama.
+Watts Flats Wildlife Management Area (WMA) The primary purposes of the Watts Flats WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 1,324-acre property located approximately eight miles southwest of the city of Jamestown and three miles southeast of the village of Panama.
 The area is primarily made up of wetland habitat.

 Large wetlands in Watts Flats WMA

 An accessible observation platform is located off Green Flats Road.
 Users of the area are likely to encounter a variety of wildlife species owing to the area's diversified habitats.
-The more common species are beaver, mallards, mink, muskrat, raccoon, wood ducks, black ducks, Canada geese, deer, ruffed grouse, woodcock, herons, bitterns and a variety of song birds.
+Use the Wildlife Management Area Mammal Checklist (PDF) (85 KB) and the Wildlife Management Area Bird Checklist (PDF) (240 KB) as a wildlife viewing guide.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

 An accessible parking lot and hunting blind/observation platform are provided for people of all abilities.

 From Interstate 86, take Exit 8 head south on Route 394.
 After 5.4 miles, turn right on Route 474 then turn left on County Route 35 in 3.4 miles.
 The WMA will be on your right in about 3 miles.